52 FREE Tips To Develop Your Club in 2018 | Part 2

 37. Write a blog

-Blogs are great opportunities to not only extend your digital marketing strategy by creating a whole range of long-tail keywords, SEO-wise.
-They’re also a good chance to show off your clubs expertise while building trust.
+A blog could be as simple as an update of what your club has been up to this week, or the match reports.
+These are great opportunities to not only extend your digital marketing strategy by creating a whole range of long-tail keywords, SEO-wise.
+They’re also an excellent opportunity to show off your clubs expertise while building trust.
 Keep your blog updated with quality content and both Google and web visitors will love you for it.
-An idea is to get staff to write regular blogs on their areas eg your head coach writing about going into schools or head groundsman giving tips on keeping grass maintained.
+An idea is to get various people to write regular blogs on their areas eg your head coach writing about going into schools or head groundsman giving tips on keeping grass maintained.
 This is a great way to produce content for your newsletter.

 38. Have a guest blog